vtex-apps/release-notes/docs/2019-week-39-40/pickup-availability.md

 Simply [install](https://vtex.io/docs/recipes/store/installing-an-app) the `pickup-availability` component in your store.

-For more details on its implementation, do not forget to check out its [documentation](https://github.com/vtex-apps/pickup-availability).
+:eyes: For more details on its implementation, do not forget to check out its [documentation](https://github.com/vtex-apps/pickup-availability).